Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Results and discussions

 It is important to note that photoelectrons can posses non-zero spin polarization even if the ground state has effectively zero net polarization everywhere in the Brillouin zone.
 To illustrate this, we simulated photoemission from a sample consisting of two magnetic domains with opposite N\'eel vectors (Fig.~\ref{figure: 1-step}(d) and (h)).
-Since flipping of the N\'eel vector results in spin-reversal in the entire band structure, the averaged ground-state polarization of such a sample becomes zero everywhere in the Brillouin zone.
-However, the resulting photocurrent polarization is non-zero, with features symmetric and antisymmetric with respect to the $\Gamma$ point and with a strong dependence on the light polarization.
+Since flipping of the N\'eel vector results in spin-reversal in the entire band structure, the summed ground-state spin polarization of such a sample becomes zero everywhere in the Brillouin zone.
+However, the resulting photocurrent polarization is clearly non-zero, with features that are symmetric and antisymmetric with respect to the $\Gamma$ point and with a strong dependence on the light polarization.

-The influence of matrix element effects on spin polarization for all orientations of N\'eel domains is detailed in Section \ref{sec:Impact of matrix element effects on spin polarization of photoelectrons} in the SI.
+The influence of matrix element effects on spin polarization for all orientations of N\'eel domains is detailed in Appendix \ref{sec:Impact of matrix element effects on spin polarization of photoelectrons}.
 For the experimental geometry used in the presented (S)ARPES measurements, the use of $s$-polarized (LV) light adds a photoemission-induced spin signal, which is purely antisymmetric with respect to the $\Gamma$ point.
 In contrast, under $p$-polarized (LH) light, symmetric components emerge as well.
 Additionally, we identify a region in the Brillouin zone — defined by $k_{||} > 0.25$ and $E_B < 0.5$~eV — where the impact of matrix element effects is minimal.
-This region-of-interest (ROI) is therefore well suited for probing the intrinsic spin texture of the ground state and has been predominantly used in our SARPES measurements (reported also in \cite{din2025unconventional}).
+This region-of-interest (ROI) is therefore well suited for probing the intrinsic spin texture of the ground state and has been predominantly used in our SARPES measurements of patterned thin films \cite{din2025unconventional}.

-Based on the one-step calculations, we propose a simple rule for interpreting out-of-plane spin polarization signals around the $k_z = 0$ nodal plane in SARPES experiments on MnTe.
+Based on the one-step calculations, we propose a simple rule for interpreting out-of-plane spin polarization signals around the $k_z = 0$ nodal plane at $h\nu \approx 80$ eV in SARPES experiments of $(0001)$ MnTe surface.
 Any $S_z$ spin polarization component that is antisymmetric with respect to the $\Gamma$ point originates exclusively from matrix element effects.
 In contrast, symmetric components may reflect the symmetry of both the ground-state spin texture and matrix element contributions.
-In the special case of $s$-polarized light, the symmetric part of the spin signal reflects the ground-state properties.
+However, in the special case of $s$-polarized light, the symmetric part of the spin signal reflects the ground-state properties.